SpectralVectors/BlenderMacroBoard/README.md

 These files will allow you to see how the default presets are created, and how to customize them to your own liking.

 ## Roadmap
-At the moment the barrier to entry is quite high, I don't want to invest time in creating beginner-friendly build and usage guides until all the features solidify, and I can already see a number of changes that I would make to the code, and the wiring of the device itself.
+At the moment the barrier to entry is quite high, I don't want to invest time in creating beginner-friendly build and usage guides until all the features solidify.

 This would make a slimmer build with a custom PCB to mount keyswitches and a Pico on, and it would tidy up the mess of wires currently needed to use the device.
 (So would using a key-matrix, see above point about changes!)
 And creating a custom PCB to mount an RP2040 to could open up the range of IO possibilities even further.